Esri/workforce-scripts/report_complete_assignments_without_surveys.md

-## Report Incomplete Assignments with Survey
+## Report Complete Assignments without Survey

-This script takes assignments that have not been started (status = unassigned, assigned, or declined) that have a corresponding completed survey, reports them to the user, and if the user specifies, changes the status of those assignments to "canceled"
+This script takes assignments that have been completed (status = "completed") that do not have a corresponding completed survey and reports them to the user.

 Whether or not the user has a corresponding survey is defined by searching a particular field in the survey data for the value stored in the assignment's work order id.

-For example, if I have an assignment with the work_order_id "6" that has status "declined", but there's a survey that has already been submitted with the value 6 in the field I'm using to integrate the two apps, then this is a potential assignment for this script to cancel.
+For example, if I have an assignment with the work_order_id "6" that has status "completed", but there is not a survey that has already been submitted with the value 6 in the field I'm using to integrate the two apps, then this is an assignment that will get logged.
 You provide the name of that field the script searches on.

 This script assumes a 1:1 relationship between surveys and assignments.